Healing is a Process

 Much of our society tells us monogamy isn’t natural or that men, in particular, have evolved to cheat as a means to maximize the reproduction and survival of humankind.
 While there may be some evidence to support this, there is also evidence of how vital committed couples are for healthy family units.
 Most couples have been able to commit to one another without cheating.
 It is true that traditionally men have been most likely to cheat.
 Still, that trend started to even out when more women entered the workforce and were exposed regularly to more opportunities.

 Most people long for connection.
 Having a strong emotional connection and bond with a partner is one of the most vital human longings.
 While not defending infidelity, it can result from years of both partners feeling neglected and developing poor communication patterns.
 Sometimes cheating results from sex addiction (which usually doesn’t have a solid emotional component).
 But, more often than not, it stems from a lack of connection to a committed partner.
 Professional couples who travel frequently and are exposed to long hours and late business meetings have extra temptation.
 Affair recovery can be as difficult as many other traumatic events, with many partners experiencing symptoms of complex PTSD.

 “Because of the large average delay (six years) between couples first detecting that there is something seriously wrong with their relationship and getting any kind of help, many couples will have compounded problems.”– John Gottman

-One of the best ways to prevent adultery is to work on issues before they become a severe problem, but that doesn’t always happen.
-The person who committed the affair made a choice and deserves to be held accountable but there are usually changes both members of a couple can make to obtain healing.
+One of the best ways to prevent adultery is to work on issues before they become severe problems, but that doesn’t always happen.
+The person who committed the affair made a choice and deserves to be held accountable, but there are usually changes both members of a couple can make to obtain healing.

 More and More Happy Couples Are Cheating on Their Partner